Measures of Dispersion

 The standard deviation is shown by the following formulas.
 It also equals the square root of the variance. "x" is the point of interest.

-"N" and "n" represent the sample size, although one is capitalized it is done for notation, they both represent the same value (the sample size).
 As the sample size approaches infinity, the denominators in both formulas become equal.
 The "n-1" is to remove bias from very small sample sizes such as less than 30 samples.

 The variance is the standard deviation squared.
 The variance can not be calculated unless it is known that the data being analyzed is from a Population or Sample.
 This will change the denominator value.
-As the sample size approaches infinity, this difference in the values ("N" or "n-1") becomes neglible.
+As the sample size approaches infinity, this difference in the values ("N" or "n-1") becomes negligible.

 This is also known as the number of degrees of freedom.
-IF a particular sample size has 15 values then n = 15.
+If a particular sample size has 15 values then n = 15.

 If 14 of the 15 values are known and the value of X-bar (sample mean) is known, then it is possible to calculate the final unknown value in the sample set.